 Commemorated on the Singapore Memorial, Kranji War Cemetery, Singapore. |

-Alan Martin grew up on a large country estate in Somerset, where his father was a member of the household staff of Lieutenant Colonel Arthur Lyle (scion of the sugar company which became Tate and Lyle).
+Alan Martin grew up on a large country estate in Somerset, where his father was a member of the household staff of Lieutenant Colonel Arthur Lyle (scion of the sugar company which became Tate & Lyle).
 After his father died young, Alan was sent away to boarding school in Hampshire.
-Thereafter he joined the Post Office as a sorting clerk and telegraphist, stationed in Hampshire and later in north-west London.
+Thereafter he joined the Post Office.
 Around the same time, his mother and younger siblings moved to Grandpont in Oxford.
+Alan was a Gunner in the Royal Artillery.
+After the fall of Singapore the ship on which he was traveling was torpedoed; he was listed as missing.

 |